Why EMCO MSI Package Builder

 Convert an Installation to MSIX

 Want to use a new deployment format?
-EMCO MSI Package Builder allows creating MSIX packages.
-It is possible to select MSIX package as the output format in all packaging scenarios, so you can repackage an existing EXE installation into MSIX, create a new MSIX package automatically using changes capturing, etc.
+EMCO MSI Package Builder supports creating MSIX packages.
+You can select MSIX as the output format in any packaging scenario — whether converting an existing EXE installation to MSIX, or automatically generating a new MSIX package using installation monitoring.

 You can switch the output package format and generate an MSIX package for the projects generating MSIs.